Tenderly/hardhat-tenderly/examples/contract-verification/ethers-v5/README.md

 ### Modes of verification: `public`, `private`, and `fork`

 - To easily switch between private and public verification use `TENDERLY_PRIVATE_VERIFICATION`.
-- Default: `false`, contracts are verified publically.
+- Default: `false`, contracts are verified publicly.
 - To run a private verification set `TENDERLY_PRIVATE_VERIFICATION=true`.
 Any other value is considered not true.

 ### Tenderly Plugin verification approaches: automatic and manual

 - Tenderly Hardhat plugin runs with automatic verifications **enabled by default** unless explicitly configured otherwise.
-See hardhat config line 31.
 - To control if you're automatic or manual verification, use `TENDERLY_AUTOMATIC_VERIFICATION`.
-- Default: `false`
+- By default, the `TENDERLY_AUTOMATIC_VERIFICATION` will not be set, so the automatic verification won't be turned on.
 - To run an automatic verification set `TENDERLY_AUTOMATIC_VERIFICATION=true`

 ## Run scripts